cloud-66-internal/help.cloud66.com/_includes/how-to-guides/scaling/scaling.md

 Scaling vertically on AWS with the instructions above will therefore only work with back-end servers but not app servers, as these are served via the load balancer.
 For application servers, we recommend that you scale up a new server (with your desired size) and delete the old one.

 {% endif %}

+## Delete Protection

+Delete Protection stops servers from being accidentally deleted from an account - for example when you scale down your application.
+This helps you to prevent your applications from accidentally going down and gives more control over your server mix, including avoiding deletion of servers when scaling down via the API.

+To enable Delete Protection feature on any server, simply [add a `c66.delete.protection` tag](/{{page.collection}}/references/reserved-tags.html) to that server.
+When Delete Protection is enabled on a server, it will be not deleted if a server group is scaled down via the API.
+Any specific requests to delete the server (via web or API) will also be rejected until the tag is removed.

+### Adding and removing Delete Protection

+To **add** Delete Protection to a server:

+1. Log into your Cloud 66 dashboard and click on your application
+2. Click on the Servers tab in the main panel
+3. Click on the name of the server you'd like to protect
+4. Click on the tag icon (🏷) at the top right of the Server info panel and then click on Add Tags
+5. Type in `c66.delete.protection` (it will prompt you to autocomplete if you prefer) and then click Save.
+6. You should now be able to see the tag in red just below your server's name.

+To **remove** Delete Protection:

+1. Open the server page as above and click the three dots to the right of the tag
+2. Click the `x` next to the tag.
+3. You will be warned about deleting the tag - accept the warning
+4. Click Save

+Your server can now be deleted as normal.